 Felony Defender Training

-The program is geared toward attorneys who are new to representing defendants charged with felonies in superior court.
 Topics will include discovery and investigation, suppression and other superior court motions, lab reports, preserving the record, jury instructions, sentencing, and trial skills—including conducting voir dire—necessary to handle felony cases from start to finish.
-The program is comprised of plenary sessions and intensive small group workshops.
+The program is comprised of plenary sessions and intensive small-group workshops.

 For information on other public defense education courses, visit our Public Defense Education site.